wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 * **Web Server Logs** - /LogFiles/http/RawLogs.
 This folder contains one or more text files formatted using the [W3C extended log file format](http://msdn.microsoft.com/zh-cn/library/windows/desktop/aa814385.aspx).

 * **Deployment logs** - /LogFiles/Git.
-This folder contains logs generated by the internal deployment processes used by Azure web sites, as well as logs for Git deployments.
+This folder contains logs generated by the internal deployment processes used by Azure web apps, as well as logs for Git deployments.

 ### FTP

-To access diagnostic information using FTP, visit the **Dashboard** of your web site in the [Management Portal](https://manage.windowsazure.cn).
+To access diagnostic information using FTP, visit the **Dashboard** of your web app in the [Management Portal](https://manage.windowsazure.cn).
 In the **quick glance** section, use the **FTP Diagnostic Logs** link to access the log files using FTP.
 The **Deployment/FTP User** entry lists the user name that should be used to access the FTP site.

 > [AZURE.NOTE] If the **Deployment/FTP User** entry is not set, or you have forgotten the password for this user, you can create a new user and password by using the **Reset deployment credentials** link in the **quick glance** section of the **Dashboard**.